CharlesRethman/users-tasks-manager/README.md

 The data are created and amended in the test database, one task of which is deleted by the tests.
 The environment variable, `CLEAN_TEST`, determines if all data are cleaned out at the end of the test.
 This variable needs to be set to 'true', 'yes', 't' or 'y' (case insensitive) for this to happen -- any other value will leave the data in after the test.

 To test the routing properly, the test checks the GET-all-user-tasks call for _each_ user.
 The struture of the test logic dictates that these calls are made at the end of the tasks suite.

+### 7. Develop unit tests and write the code for the worker (scheduler)

+> Label: develop-tests-and-code-for-worker

+_Note_: This functionality is included directly into the main API because of project specification.
+However, in real-world practice, the scheduler worker should be a daemon on its own, which will allow the horizontal scaling of the server.

+The assumption from the specification is that `next_execute_date_time` is a project constant, not a task field.
+This is assumed because none of the API calls include it as a field, which would have to be the case (e.g. if a task is 'scheduled'.).
+The project constant is set in the config files and can also be set in the environment (``)

+Used the `node-schedule` library to handle scheduling.
+The `scheduleJob()` method takes a string that follows the `cron` pattern, except that seconds can be included as well, and a callback.
+The callback contains the `job.executeTask()` method, which is tested in the suite.

+Logging the scheduled job simply uses the built-in `util` library.
+Server call logging uses `morgan`.